 There's also a men's version, which is similarly excellent value.

 The dhb Waterproof Jacket does what it says on the tin, at a price that would get you an arm and half a collar from some other brands.
 It's not loaded with tech – in fact there's almost no tech on show – but if fifty quid is your budget it's hard to go past.

 If you're after a highly waterproof jacket and are willing to accept a small amount of extra bulk over some other offerings, the Polaris Fuse is well worth looking at.
 Its waterproof quality is up with the best, keeping you dry in rain that, speaking from experience, would see others fail.
 It's really well made, and represents good value for money.

-Endura has used a three-layer Exoshell40 fabric (in black or fluoro green) of amazing thinness and only 70g per square metre (for reference, even a thin merino baselayer is twice that).
+Endura has used a three-layer Exoshell40 fabric (in black or fluoro blue) of amazing thinness and only 70g per square metre (for reference, even a thin merino baselayer is twice that).
 The fabric can apparently breathe 60 litres of moisture per square metre per day, and has a waterproofness measure of 18,000mm (meaning a tube of water 18m tall with a patch of the fabric over the bottom wouldn't seep through).
 The whole thing is fully tape-sealed – even around the small square stretchy panels near the hip.
 It's a masterclass in detailing.

 Wet weather bib tights

 Funkier's S-984W Winter Aqua Repellent unpadded bib tights are comfortable, warm and keep you dry in lighter rain, though torrential downpours will see some water getting through.